sander102907/Tree2Tree-app/README.md

 **Autoencoders as Tools for Program Synthesis**

 ## Requirements
-You need to install three packages on your machine:
+You need to install the following packages on your machine:

 - [Node.js](https://nodejs.org/)
 - [Yarn](https://yarnpkg.com/)